Andree37/CamelMR/README.md

 ## Customization

-To focus on a different key or make other changes, modify the `main.ml` file in the `bin` directory and recompile.
+To focus on a different key or make other changes, modify the `main.ml` file in the `src` directory and recompile.